KyperTech/learn/data-and-interactivity/data-and-interactivity.md

 # Data and interactivity
 This will be your introduction to javascript.
 We will use it to add interactivity to a web app and use it to retrieve and manipulate data from an HTTP endpoint.
+Ultimately we are building a simple web application that will allow us to add, remove and edit a list of items of our choosing.
+Each list item will have a brief description and a rating.